tanishqbololu/Python-Youtube-Video-Download-Project/README.md

 1. Installing Required Packages:
     * pip install pytube3 and pip install --upgrade pytube: Install and upgrade the pytube library.
 This library allows you to interact with YouTube videos.
     * pip install yt-dlp: Install yt-dlp, a popular YouTube downloader with more advanced features.
-3. Importing the Libraries:
+2. Importing the Libraries:
     * from pytube import YouTube: Import the YouTube class from the pytube library, which is used to interact with YouTube videos.
     * from yt_dlp import YoutubeDL: Import the YoutubeDL class from yt-dlp, used for downloading videos.
-4. Getting the YouTube Video Link:
+3. Getting the YouTube Video Link:
     * link = input("Enter youtube video"): Prompt the user to enter the YouTube video URL.
-5. Extracting Video Information:
+4. Extracting Video Information:
     * yt = YouTube(link): Create a YouTube object for the provided video link.
     * print("Title :", yt.title): Print the title of the video.
     * print("Views :", yt.views): Print the number of views the video has.
     * print("Duration :", yt.length): Print the duration (in seconds) of the video.
     * print("Description :", yt.description): Print the video's description.
     * print("Ratings :", yt.rating): Print the video's average rating.
-6. Downloading the Video:
+5. Downloading the Video:
-    odownload_option = input("Do you want to download this video? (yes/no): ").lower(): Ask the user if they want to download the video.
-The answer is converted to lowercase for easier comparison. oIf the user chooses "yes":
+    * download_option = input("Do you want to download this video? (yes/no): ").lower(): Ask the user if they want to download the video.
+The answer is converted to lowercase for easier comparison.
+    * If the user chooses "yes":
     url = 'https://youtube.com/shorts/skdXa3Q61HE?si=nHklaHieslhrsGxm': Define the URL of the video to be downloaded (in this case, a specific YouTube Shorts video).
     ydl_opts = {'format': 'best'}: Set the download options, specifying that the best quality available should be downloaded.
     with YoutubeDL(ydl_opts) as ydl: Use the YoutubeDL class to download the video using the specified options.
     ydl.download([url]): Start downloading the video.
     print("Download completed."): Inform the user that the download is complete.
-    If the user chooses "no":
+    * If the user chooses "no":
     print("Download aborted."): Inform the user that the download has been aborted.

 Documentation: